 Internalizes high standards

-Encourages attendees to thriving academically, through attentive listening and effective questioning
+Encourages attendees to thrive academically, through attentive listening and effective essential questioning

 Encourages active participation and engagement in learning

-Helps students achieve challenging performance-based goals with thoughtful effort and crazy practice
+Helps students achieve challenging performance-based goals with thoughtful effort and crazy fun practice

 Creates students that take responsibility for their learning

-Steers students from teacher-lead learning and questioning to student-lead learning and questioning, academic discourse and problem-based learning
+Steers students from teacher-lead learning and questioning to student-led learning and questioning, academic discourse and problem-based learning

 Shows students how to have fun while pushing through and learning from academic challenges, failures, and mistakes